stonepros/stone/doc/rados/operations/placement-groups.rst

 ``mon_target_pg_per_osd`` configurable (default: 100), which can be adjusted with::

-  ceph config set global mon_target_pg_per_osd 100
+  stone config set global mon_target_pg_per_osd 100

 The autoscaler analyzes pools and adjusts on a per-subtree basis.
-Because each pool may map to a different CRUSH rule, and each rule may distribute data across different devices, Ceph will consider utilization of each subtree of the hierarchy independently.
+Because each pool may map to a different CRUSH rule, and each rule may distribute data across different devices, Stone will consider utilization of each subtree of the hierarchy independently.
 For example, a pool that maps to OSDs of class `ssd` and a pool that maps to OSDs of class `hdd` will each have optimal PG counts that depend on